open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 ## macOS and Ubuntu

 Check that your vagrant is up and running with `vagrant global-status`.
-Assuming that it's running or you launch it using `vagrant up dev`, open browser.
-Go to http://localhost:3000.
+Assuming that it's running or you launch it using `vagrant up prod`, open browser.
+Go to http://localhost:3100.
 Make sure to have the correct port number (3000), otherwise it will not work correctly.

 ## Windows

-Open browser and browse [http://localhost:3000](http://localhost:3000).
+Open browser and browse [http://localhost:3100](http://localhost:3100).
 You should see the user interface of application (see below).
 If you get an `Unable to connect` page, check out Q13 at [FAQ](vi-faq.md#Technical_Questions).

 ## Database
 [CouchDB](https://en.wikipedia.org/wiki/CouchDB) (also known as Apache CouchDB) is a database software that we use for the Planet.
-You can see the backend interface of our CouchDB at http://localhost:2200/_utils.
+You can see the backend interface of our CouchDB at http://localhost:2300/_utils.
 In _utils, you have the opportunity to see all data of your Planet application.

 ## User Interface
-To see the actual user interface, go to http://localhost:3000.
+To see the actual user interface, go to http://localhost:3100.
 You will be shown the page below.
 Make sure you remember the credentials.

 ![Become an Administrator](images/vi-become-admin.png)